justUmen/PopUpLearn/README.md

 Most configurations are for now in the file `~/.PopUpLearn/launcher_html_popup.sh` and some in arguments

+.pul can also store their own specific configurations if the line starts with # (see example ...)

 # Usage

 1 - Launch php server with :